 Creating a Work Tracking System Connection

-Once defined, you can reference them via name when you set up your teams and project.
+Once defined, you can reference them via name when you set up your teams and portfolio.
 What information is needed for the connection depends on the specific Work Tracking System, please check in the subpages for your system to get more detailed information.

 Query

 Lighthouse is using the built-in query languages from the work tracking systems to fetch the data needed for the forecasts.
-This makes the tool flexible and allows you to define teams and projects in whatever way makes sense to you.
+This makes the tool flexible and allows you to define teams and portfolios in whatever way makes sense to you.

 For specifics on the query language as well as some examples and support, check the specific subpages for your system.